Soweto uprising: Casualties and aftermath

 Student organisations directed the energy and anger of the youth toward political resistance.
 Students in Thembisa organised a successful and nonviolent solidarity march, but a similar protest held in Kagiso led to police stopping a group of participants, forcing them to retreat, and killing at least five people while reinforcements were awaited.
 The violence died down only on 18 June.
 The University of Zululand's records and administration buildings were set ablaze, and 33 people died in incidents in Port Elizabeth in August.
 In Cape Town, 92 people died between August and September.

-Most of the bloodshed had abated by the end of 1976, when the death toll had stood at more than 600.
+Most of the bloodshed had abated by the end of 1976.
+According to The Times, by that time more than 700 people had been killed throughout the country in the violence that had begun with the student uprising in Soweto.
+The Cillie Commission set up to investigate the uprising and it's aftermath estimated 575 deaths from violence up to 28 February 1977, including 390 in Transvaal province and 137 in Western Cape province.
+The breakdown was 496 black Africans, 75 coloured, 2 white and 2 Indians.

 The continued clashes in Soweto caused economic instability.
 The South African rand devalued fast, and the government was plunged into a crisis.
 The African National Congress printed and distributed leaflets with the slogan "Free Mandela, Hang Vorster".
 It immediately linked the language issue to its revolutionary heritage and programme and helped to establish its leading role.
-(See Baruch Hirson's "Year of Fire, Year of Ash", for a discussion of the ANC's ability to channel and direct the popular anger.")

-The Hector Pieterson Memorial and Museum opened in Soweto in 2002, not far from the spot that the 12 year-old Hector was shot on the 16 June 1976.
+The Hector Pieterson Memorial and Museum opened in Soweto in 2002, not far from the spot where 12-year-old Hector was shot on 16 June 1976.
+Hector's older sister, Antoinette, who was 17 at the time and appeared running alongside her brother in the famous photo that became symbolic of the day, gave tours at the museum.

 International reactions

 The UN Security Council passed Resolution 392, which strongly condemned the incident and the apartheid government.

-A week after the uprising began, US Secretary of State Henry Kissinger, the United States Secretary of State met South African State President, Vorster in West Germany to discuss the situation in Rhodesia, but the Soweto uprising did not feature in the discussions.
+A week after the uprising began, US Secretary of State Henry Kissinger met South African State President Vorster in West Germany to discuss the situation in Rhodesia, but the Soweto uprising did not feature in the discussions.
 Kissinger and Vorster met again in Pretoria in September 1976, with students in Soweto and elsewhere protesting his visit and being fired on by police.

-ANC exiles called for international action and more economic sanctions against South Africa.